scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

 Procedure
 ---------

-These steps need to be done for each of the nodes in the new cluster.

-1. Install ScyllaDB on a node.
+1. Install ScyllaDB on the nodes you want to add to the cluster.
 See :doc:`Getting Started</getting-started/index>` for further instructions.
 Follow the ScyllaDB install procedure up to ``scylla.yaml`` configuration phase.

 In case the node starts during the process, follow :doc:`these instructions </operating-scylla/procedures/cluster-management/clear-data>`

-2. In the ``scylla.yaml`` file, edit the parameters listed below.
+2. On each node, edit the ``scylla.yaml`` file to configure the parameters listed below.
-The file can be found under ``/etc/scylla/``
+The file can be found under ``/etc/scylla/``.

 - **cluster_name** - Set the selected cluster_name
-- **seeds** - Specify the IP of the first node and **only the first node**.
+- **seeds** - Specify the IP of the node you chose to be a seed node.
 New nodes will use the IP of this seed node to connect to the cluster and learn the cluster topology and state.
 - **listen_address** - IP address that ScyllaDB used to connect to other ScyllaDB nodes in the cluster
 - **endpoint_snitch** - Set the selected snitch
 - **rpc_address** - Address for client connection (Thrift, CQL)